-"And if We had made it a non-Arabic Qur'an, they would have said, Why are its verses not explained in detail [in our language]?
+"And if We had made it a non-Arabic Our'an, they would have said, Why are its verses not explained in detail [in our language]?
 Is it a foreign [recitation] and an Arab [messenger]?"
 (Fussilat 44).

-Ibn Nujaim then says that this verse implies that the Quran would still have been called the Quran even if it were not in Arabic.
-Ibn Nujaim himself responds by saying that the verse is referring to "a reading," in the indefinite, and not the Quran, which is in Arabic.(4)
+Ibn Nujaim then says that this verse implies that the Quran would still have been called the Ouran even if it were not in Arabic.
+Ibn Nujaim himself responds by saying that the verse is referring to "a reading," in the indefinite, and not the Quran, which is in Arabic.(1)

 Another argument, made by al-Sarakhsi, is that the Quran is a miracle in both its wording and its meaning.
 If one is not able to capture both of them, by not knowing the Arabic, then they should perform that which they are capable to perform: the meaning only without the original wording.
-Perhaps this would have been a strong argument had it not been for the presence of the hadith quoted above that prescribe for the individual what he should read if he does not know al-Faatihah.
+(2) Perhaps this would have been a strong argument had it not been for the presence of the hadith quoted above that prescribe for the individual what he should read if he does not know al-Faatihah.
 Of course, such views also begs the question of what would constitute a sound or good translation of al-Faatihah.

-Al-Sarakhsi also states that the Persians wrote to Salmaan al-Faarisi for him to send them a Persian translation of al-Faatihah that they could use until they learned the Arabic.
-(6) This claim can be found in a number of Hanafi works of fiqh.
-Actually, Fakhr al-Deen al-Raazi, the Shafiee Quranic commentator, states that the Prophet "peace and blessings of Allah be upon him" gave Salmaan permission to recite the Quran in Persian and to pray with the translation.
-(7) If this were an authentic narration, no one could object to it and the issue would be settled.
-Unfortunately, even though the supposed event has been mentioned in a few books, the incident itself is virtually
+Al-Sarakhsi also states that the Persians wrote to Salmaan al-Faarisi for him to send them a Persian translation of al-Faatihah that they could use until they learned the Arabic.(3) This claim can be found in a number of Hanafi works of figh.
+Actually, Fakhr al-Deen al-Raazi, the Shafiee Quranic commentator, states that the Prophet "peace and blessings of Allah be upon him" gave Salmaan permission to recite the Ouran in Persian and to pray with the translation.
+(4) If this were an authentic narration, no one could object to it and the issue would be settled.
+Unfortunately, even though the supposed event has been mentioned in a few books, the incident itself is virtually untraceable and has no known or discoverable chain of narration to it.
+A report of this nature cannot be considered a proof in Islamic law.
+(5)